mattetti/merbthor/README.markdown

 - merb:dependencies:configure --config-file file.yml        # write to the specified config file

 ## merb:stack:*

+The Stack tasks will install dependencies based on known sets of gems, regardless of actual application dependency settings.

 ### List components and their dependencies.

+Will list dependencies from known sets of gems.

 #### Examples: